 Main Subheading

 Before the introduction of ECMAScript 2015 (ES6), JavaScript did not have a native class syntax like languages such as Java or C++.
 Instead, developers used constructor functions and prototypes to simulate classes.
-While this approach worked, it often led to verbose and less intuitive code.
+That said, while this approach worked, it often led to verbose and less intuitive code.
 ES6 introduced a more straightforward and familiar syntax for defining classes, making JavaScript more accessible to developers coming from other languages.

 Comprehensive Overview